 Anyone wishing to apply for admission must complete an SC4 Application for Admission.
-Students are encouraged to apply online at www.sc4.edu/apply.
-Applications also are available from high school counseling offices, by contacting the SC4 Enrollment Services office at (810) 989-5500 or through the SC4 website at www.sc4.edu/admissions.
+Students are encouraged to apply online at on SC4's website.
+Applications also are available from high school counseling offices, by contacting the SC4 Enrollment Services office at (810) 989-5500 or online.